Go Ad-Free

 What the Research Revealed:

-According to the researchers, the statistics show that sedentary people are most likely to suffer the ill effects of an unhealthful plant-based diet.
+According to the researchers, statistics also show that sedentary people are most likely to suffer the ill effects of an unhealthful plant-based diet.

 They caution further: